vvarsavv/sdetassessment/README.md

 steps_file.js -> login steps are located in this file.

-yourLoginDetails -> Pinterest user account details are located here.
+yourLoginDetails.js -> Pinterest user account details are located here.

 <!-- executing-tests -->
 ## Executing tests

 In order to run tests, first enter your Pinterest account details in the 'yourLoginDetails.js' file.

 <!-- issues -->